 - Paget's disease is a chronic condition of bone characterized by disorder of the normal bone remodeling process.

 - Normal bone has a balance of forces that act to lay down new bone and take up old bone.
 This relationship (referred to as "bone remodeling") is essential for maintaining the normal calcium levels in our blood.

-disease in children, referred to as juvenile Paget's disease.
-Paget's disease is
+- There is also an extremely rare form of Paget's disease in children, referred to as juvenile Paget's disease.

 What causes Paget's disease?

 - It is not known what causes Paget's disease.

 - Paget's disease is believed to be a disease of a particular cell that is responsible for bone resorption, the osteoclast.

 - The onset of Paget's disease is typically after 55 years of age.

 - Recently, certain genes have been associated with Paget's disease, including the Sequestrosome 1 gene on chromosome 5.

 - Virus infection may be necessary to trigger Paget's disease in people who have inherited the genetic tendency to develop the condition by having these genes.